CITF-Malaysia/citf-public/README.md

 **We will continually maintain and improve the breadth and granularity of data in this repo.**
 + Documentation and data descriptions contained within subfolders.
 + To request more data, submit a pull request to add to the [data wishlist](https://github.com/CITF-Malaysia/citf-public/blob/main/CONTRIB.md#data-requests).
-+ In the spirit of open sourcing, we are happy to document any work which builds on our data and give it more reach.
-Simply submit a pull request to add to the [projects list](https://github.com/CITF-Malaysia/citf-public/blob/main/CONTRIB.md#share-your-work).
++ In the spirit of community, we are happy to document any work which builds on our data - submit a pull request to add to the [projects list](https://github.com/CITF-Malaysia/citf-public/blob/main/CONTRIB.md#share-your-work).

 ---